| Mewgenics | |||

 In a combat scenario, the player takes turns with the CPU, moving their units around and using their actions to destroy the enemy squad.
 Each cat works on a basic, stat-and-count-based action economy, where they can move, use their consumables, activate skills, and make basic attacks as independent actions on their turn.
 Each of those options is usually limited to one use per turn, though other limitations like once-per-round, once-per-combat, and once-per-run do exist for certain items.

 Stats determine the effectiveness of attacks, as well as other standard RPG variables like maximum HP, melee, ranged, and magical attacks, movement speed, armor, etc. These can be modified by various factors like their class, current equipment, passive skills, and their current state on the grid.
-Most of the time, though, stats are determined by their lineage, and that’s where the Eugenics part of this whole game comes in.
+Most of the time, though, stats are determined by their lineage, mutations, and whatever stats they inherited from their parents; that’s where the Eugenics part of this whole game comes in.

 Managing, Exploiting, and Selectively Breeding Your Cat Army